SpencerHulse/SpencerHulse/README.md

 # Hi there 👋, I'm Spencer Hulse

-I'm a full-stack developer who is still learning the tricks of the trade.
-In a past life, I learned about psychology, and I currently still work as a writer and editor.
-You might even say I'm a student of languages, both English and computer languages.
+I'm a full-stack developer with a passion for learning new things and making even the most arduous components bend to my will.
+In a past life, I learned about psychology, and I have dabbled as a writer and editor for many years.
+You might even say I'm a student of languages, both human and computer.
+If you are here for a professional reason, I suggest taking a look at my pinned projects, which contain the best represnetations of my current skill.
+There is also some useful information below.
+Please reach out with any questions.
+Thanks.

 ## Currently Proficient In: